BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 !enc(29, ["Grass"])

-Specifically I recommend training up Bidoof as soon as possible - it gets Headbutt at Level 13, which allows you to catch Pokémon in trees.
-We will also be able to trade away Bibarel for a different Pokémon pretty soon, so that's something to keep in mind.
+Specifically I recommend training up Bidoof as soon as possible - it gets Headbutt at Level 13, which allows you to catch Pokemon in trees.
+We will also be able to trade away Bibarel for a different Pokemon pretty soon, so that's something to keep in mind.
 There is also an in-game trade for Watchog a little bit down the road, so you may want to consider at least catching a Patrat for now.

 On the left side of the area, in the left broken statue you'll find a hidden *Green Shard*.